-If you have white stuff on your gums, then you may be slightly concerned.
+You may be slightly concerned if you have white stuff on your gums.
 This is normal and understandable, but there are things that you can do to try and make yourself much more comfortable.

 What is this White Stuff?

-If you’ve ever asked yourself, “Why are my gums white?” or “What’s the white stuff on my gums?” you’re not alone.
-The presence of white dots on gums or a white line on gums below teeth may be a cause for concern.
+If you’ve ever asked the internet, “Why are my gums white?”
+“What’s the white stuff on my gums?” or “white stuff after brushing teeth,” you’re not alone.
+White dots on gums, a white substance in mouth, or a white line on gums below teeth may be a cause for concern.

-White spots on your gums may well be in the form of patches, or you might have small spots.
+White spots on your gums may be in the form of patches, or you might have small spots or a white dot on your gums.
 On the other hand, you may notice that the white stuff is in a lace-like web.
-The white stuff may be thick, or it may be painful.
+The white stuff may be thick and leave white stringy stuff in mouth, or it may be painful.
 You may even have white stuff on teeth near gums.
-White spots on your gums can indicate a mild health issue that may well resolve on its own or it may be a much more serious indicator that there is something wrong like oral cancer cases.
+White spots on your gums can indicate a mild health issue that may resolve on its own, or it may be a much more serious indicator of something wrong, like oral cancer cases.

 Causes of White Spots on Gums

 There are many causes of white spots on your gums, with or without poor oral hygiene.
-Some of which can be found below.
+Some of these can be found below.

 Canker Sores

-Canker sores are the main cause of having white spots on your gums.
-They normally start out as red spots and they may have a yellow or white spot right in the middle.
-Canker sores tend to be accompanied by a stinging pain.
-It’s very possible for this to become aggravated when you are drinking or eating, especially if it is something acidic.
+Canker sores are one of the leading causes of white spots on your gums.
+These mouth sores typically start out as red spots and may have a yellow or white spot right in the middle.
+Major canker sores, larger and deeper than minor mouth ulcers, often last two weeks or more and can be extremely painful.
+A stinging pain frequently accompanies canker sores.
+It’s very possible for this to become aggravated when you drink or eat, especially if it is acidic.

 Thrush

-Oral thrush is a fungal infection caused by the overgrowth of naturally occurring yeast in the sensitive mouth tissues called Candida fungus and it gathers in a specific area of the mouth.
-You may begin to notice creamy white or even yellow lesions on your gums, the roof of your mouth or even on your inside cheek.
+Oral thrush is a fungal infection caused by the overgrowth of naturally occurring yeast in the sensitive mouth tissues called Candida fungus, and it gathers in a specific area of the mouth.
+You may notice creamy white or even yellow lesions on your gums, the roof of your mouth, or your inside cheek.
 You may have white gums around tooth or white sticky stuff on your teeth.
-The lesions may be raised, and they can cause you soreness and very minor bleeding.
+The lesions may be raised, and they can cause you sore gums and very minor bleeding.

 Oral Lichen Planus

-This condition can present itself as lacey patches on the gums or the mucus membranes around the mouth.
-This white patch on gum is an inflammatory condition and although you may not experience direct discomfort, you may find that this develops into red or raised patches and open sores.
-This can cause you symptoms and discomfort in general.
+Oral Lichen Planus can present as lacey patches on the gums or the mucus membranes around the mouth.
+This white patch on gum is an inflammatory condition.
+Although you may not experience gum pain, you may find that this develops into red or raised patches and open sores.
+This can cause symptoms and discomfort in general.

 Leukoplakia

-Leukoplakia is a small white patch that may appear on your gums or even on the bottom of your mouth.
+Leukoplakia is a small white patch that may appear on your gums or the bottom of your mouth.
 It’s also possible for it to appear on the inside of your cheeks.
-The patches may thicken or harden over time and they cannot be scraped off.
-A lot of cases for this condition are benign but some may actually end up being precancerous.
-Speckled patches, or white patches with some redder areas are much more likely to be precancerous.
+The patches may thicken or harden over time, and cannot be scraped off.
+Many cases of this condition are benign, but some may be precancerous.
+Speckled patches, or white patches with some redder areas, are much more likely to be precancerous.

 Common Symptoms

-So now you know the things you need to look out for, it’s time to delve into the symptoms of white spots on my gums.
-There are various symptoms that can accompany white spots on your gums.
+So now you know the things you need to look out for; it’s time to delve into the symptoms of white spots on my gums.
+Various symptoms can accompany white spots on your gums.
 The symptoms accompanying the white film in your mouth, white dots on gums, or white gummy stuff in your mouth can vary depending on the cause:

 Canker Sores

-Canker sores for example tend to be very small, and they are either yellow or white spots on gums that hurt.
+Canker sores, for example, tend to be very small, and they are either yellow or white spots on gums that hurt.
 The border is usually red in color.
-Other symptoms of major cankor sores include a burning sensation or stinging which may well occur before the sore appears.
-They normally occur on their own, but it’s not that uncommon to see them in clusters.
+Other symptoms of major canker sores include a burning sensation or stinging, which may occur before the sore appears.
+They typically occur independently, but seeing them in clusters is not uncommon.
 Spicy or acidic foods may cause more pain.

 Oral Thrush